Skip to content

 How Much Is Child Support in Virginia?

-If you make $60,000 a year in Virginia, child support for 1 child is estimated at $523 per month ($6,276 per year) based on the VA Code § 20-108.2.
+If you make $60,000 a year in Virginia, child support for 1 child is estimated at $701 per month ($8,412 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Virginia Child Support Estimates by Income (2026)